 The most important comparison here is between Foxtel Now and Binge.
 Which of Foxtel's two drama streaming services is cheaper?
 The answer is Binge.
 Foxtel Now relies on a cable-style channel pack model where you have to buy packs of different content.
 The cheapest you can spend is $25/month and that won't even get you the HBO content you're looking for.

 Compared to Foxtel Now, Binge debuts at a much more compelling pricepoint for access to that content.
-However, the more expensive subscription tiers are less compelling than their Netflix-branded counterparts here owing to the absence of 4K and HDR playback.
+However, the more expensive subscription tiers are arguably less compelling than their Netflix-branded counterparts here due to the absence of 4K and HDR playback.

 The second way to compare Binge to the other options is content.

 While quantity does matter when it comes to streaming services, quality matters a lot as well.
 In fact, it's the cornerstone of Binge's pitch.
 They want to be seen as the streaming service that has Game of Thrones, Big Little Lies and Westworld.

 Whether or not they have more or less content than Netflix or Stan will probably affect whether you stick with the subscription service over the long term but, if you're thinking of signing up, all it really takes is one really good show to make that $10/month feel worth it.

 How does Binge's 10,000 hours of content compare to the likes of Netflix?
 Well, the answer to that is both complicated and simple.
 The size of the content library on Netflix changes from month to month as licensing deals expire and new series debut, so it's arguably impossible to fairly compare the two.
 Some reports have pegged Netflix Australia's content library at around 5000 titles.
 However, many of those 5000 titles are series with multiple seasons of episodes.

 Overall, it's unclear how Netflix' content library in 2020 specifically compares to Binge's launch offering but it's safe to assume that it's larger.